Eug4n4/usof-frontend/README.md

 1. Clone this repository using this command `git clone https://github.com/Eug4n4/usof-frontend.git`.
 2. Change your working directory with `cd usof-frontend/`.
 3. Create .env file and copy paste constants from .env.example file.
-4. Run `npm run dev` to run development server.
+4. Run `npm install` and then `npm run dev` to run development server.